 All along, this problem has really been about making people more comfortable and reducing the physical and mental stress of flying.
 A little spectacle on the screen helps, as do comfier seats.
 What's not going to happen is anything too ambitious in the form of fun.
 No tennis on the wings, no gym, no beauty parlor.
 So how's in flight entertainment going to get better?
 It's going to get smarter.

 In a recent paper, researchers Hao Uu, Ben Salem, and Matthias Rauterberg described a part framework for making inflight entertainment better, which is going to to sound very familiar to anyone who has used smart, adaptive internet services before.
 In short, future in-flight entertainment should use context awareness and user profiles to help serve up better stuff faster.
 The system should be flexible, responsive, and customizable.

 That's a little abstract, so let's try to bring this high-flying entertainment concept back to earth.
 What the researchers are proposing is that on-demand content on airplanes should work much the way Netflix, Spotify, Xbox One, and Google recommendations work when we're at our desks or our couches.
 It'll be the same entertainment just better tailored to each of us.
 Less looking around for what you want, more finding it.

-The real question is whether that'll even matter by the time it can be implemented at a broad scale; smartphone and tablet adoption rates are combining with improved in-flight Wi-Fi options to create a world in which the best in-flight entertainment is the one you have in your pocket.
+The real question is whether that'll even matter by the time it can be implemented at a broad scale.
+Now that we've all got smartphones and tablets, the key form of entertainment is Wi-Fi, something that doesn't weigh anything at all.
+It's getting to the point where you'd barely accept a flight that didn't have Wi-Fi connectivity.
+As it gets faster and more reliable, the best in-flight entertainment option is the one you have in your pocket.